Kintyre/ksconf/docs/source/git.rst

 Hooks provided by ksconf
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Three hooks are currently defined by the `ksconf-pre-commit repo <ksconf-pre-commit>`_ repository:
+Three hooks are currently defined by the `ksconf-pre-commit repo`:

     ksconf-check
         Runs :ref:`ksconf_cmd_check` to perform basic validation tests against all files